 Breast augmentation is one of the most satisfying procedures for the patient due to the instant transformation in a woman’s shape.
 It is an operation where patient gratification is almost immediate and it reliably meets or exceeds expectations.
 Other types of cosmetic surgery of the face and body may have inherent limitations.

 The gauze dressing can be removed or replaced the day after surgery and it is okay to shower at that time.
 The incisions can get wet while showering, but soaking in a tub or pool should be avoided.
-A thin tape (Steri-Strip) remains in place over the incision.
+A thin tape (Steri-Strip™) remains in place over the incision.
 The tape will gradually loosen on its own over several days.
 If it comes off, it does not need to be replaced.
 You will have prescriptions for pain medication, but continuous use of cold packs will be even more useful.
 Ibuprofen can also be used following surgery, but aspirin is to be avoided.

 Most patients will go home in a bra provided by the surgery center.
 It is okay to wear a sports bra instead of the garment provided if you prefer.
 The purpose of the bra is to reduce breast movement and the associated discomfort.
 The bra will not “shape” or “mold” the breast.
 If you prefer not to sleep in the bra, that is fine.

 Patients are encouraged to stay at home after breast surgery and limit arm activity for the first four or five days.
 After this, most daily movements and activities will be fine.
 However, heavy lifting and strenuous exercise should be avoided for the first few weeks.
 The best advice is, “if it hurts, don’t do it.”

 Swelling and bruising will vary greatly from one patient to another.
 The swelling usually increases steadily until the third day after breast surgery, then slowly resolves.
-Typically one side will have more bruising/swelling than the other.
+Typically, one side will have more bruising/swelling than the other.
 Most patients have some degree of pressure sensation and skin tightness.
 This will resolve over the first several weeks as the skin relaxes and the swelling goes away.